-For 2016, the state centers for the book linked by US Route 1, from Maine to Florida, are joining together to promote mysteries set in their states!
+The state centers for the book linked by US Route 1, from Maine to Florida, will be whipping up some wonderful meals in the Summer of 2019.

 Tweet your read: #Rt1Reads @MassBook